thruflo/ntorque/README.rst

 #. you want to do a number of things in parallel

 There are many ways of approaching these problems.
 For example, in python, you might look at Twisted_, Celery_ and Stackless_.

 Torque is inspired by Google App Engine's taskqueue_, which models_ tasks as webhooks_.
 This approach allows you to handle tasks within your normal web application environment by writing request handlers, just as you would to handle a user initiated request.

-To use it, you need to run:
+To use it, you need to run three processes:

 #. a redis_ database
 #. ``./bin/torque-serve``, which exposes a Tornado_ application (by default on